MEET THE TEAM

 Retail Associate, Divemaster

 E-Commerce Manager, Divemaster

-I started diving nearly 4 years ago but only really got serious about it this year.
+I started diving about 4 years ago but only really got serious about it this year.
 I love that it has a little of everything – there’s the zen of it all, the science of diving, the three fish that are our friends in Lake Pleasant, and the trips to wonderful places.
 For me, starting a whole new sport has been a fun challenge.